tentone/potree-core/README.md

 ### To do
  - Remove JQuery, TWEEN and Proj4 dependencies
+ - Remove all the CSS based anotation system out
- - Create a pre-bundled version with potree and binary heap
+ - Create a pre-bundled build with potree and binary heap

 ### Dependencies
  - BinaryHeap